-Due to government efforts, bison numbers are increasing significantly, with the population expected to rise further in the future.
+Due to government efforts, bison numbers have increased significantly, with the population expected to rise further.

-In the 18th century, there were about 30 million bison in North America.
+In the 18th century, about 30 million bison were in North America.
 Their numbers reduced after the mass slaughter that began in the 1800s.

 Are Bison Endangered?

 On the IUCN Red List, bison are not classed as endangered.
-However, they are classed as nearly threatened.
+However, they are classed as near threatened.

 The government is taking action to save the species.
-Bison are mostly threatened by genetic diversity, human activity, and habitat loss.
+Bison are threatened mainly by genetic diversity, human activity, and habitat loss.

 Are There Any Pure Bison Left?

-Until recently, there were only two pure American bison known to exist in North America.
+There were only two pure American bison known to exist in North America until recently.
 Through a recent study, it was found that there was another herd in Utah’s Henry Mountains.
 These bison are believed to be truly wild and disease-free.

-The Yellowstone Park Bison is also known to be genetically pure, with no evidence of significant hybridization between cattle and these bison.
+The Yellowstone Park Bison is also known to be genetically pure, with no evidence of significant hybridization with cattle.

 What Were The Solutions?

-During the 1800s, most societies were not educated on the needs of animal preservation.
+During the 1800s, most societies were not educated on the need for animal preservation.
 Most people didn’t care about bison during the 1800s except for their hides and meat.

-There were several organizations and people, including Buffalo Bill Cody, that pleaded with the public to save this species.
-Buffalo Bill was the bison hunter who claimed that he would protect the species.
+Several organizations and people, including Buffalo Bill Cody, pleaded with the public to save this species.
+Buffalo Bill was the bison hunter who claimed he could protect the species.

 Despite his complaints and efforts, bison were not protected until the early years of the 20th century.
-In the 20th century, the majority of people had all the necessary education, and more organizations came forward to save the species.
+In the 20th century, most people had the necessary education, and more organizations came forward to save the species.

-In the 20th century, one herd was preserved in Montana and another one in South Dakota to protect the animals, keeping them from extinction.
+In the 20th century, a herd was preserved in Montana and another in South Dakota to protect the animals, keeping them from extinction.